josephgultekin/cosmos-core-cdk/README.md

 9. Add the changes made to this template by running `git add .`, commit the changes by running `git commit -m "inital commit"`, and push the changes to CodeCommit by running `git push`

-Your Core is bootstrapped.
+Your Core is now bootstrapped.
 Any further changes may be deployed using the Core's own CDK CodePipeline.